Vyacheslav Molotov: Minister of Foreign Affairs

 Molotov accompanied Stalin to the Teheran Conference in 1943, the Yalta Conference in 1945, and, after the defeat of Germany, the Potsdam Conference.
 He represented the Soviet Union at the San Francisco Conference, which created the United Nations.
-In April 1945, shortly after the death of Franklin D. Roosevelt, Molotov engaged in talks with the new American President Harry S. Truman; these talks, despite not being hostile, came to be mythologised decades later as an early crack in US-Soviet relations harbingering the beginning of the Cold War.
+In April 1945, shortly after the death of Franklin D. Roosevelt, Molotov engaged in talks with the new US President Harry S. Truman; these talks, despite not being hostile, came to be mythologised decades later as an early crack in US-Soviet relations harbingering the beginning of the Cold War.
 Even during the wartime alliance, Molotov was known as a tough negotiator and a determined defender of Soviet interests.
 Molotov lost his position of First Deputy chairman on 19 March 1946, after the Council of People's Commissars had been reformed as the Council of Ministers.